 Previously by Meg Bortin …

 Meet Mona Venture — my alter ego, who leaves America in the Vietnam era, moves to Paris, becomes a reporter, and goes on to Fleet Street and Gorbachev’s Russia.
 She’s the heroine of my independently published memoir, Desperate to Be a Housewife.

 Mona’s misadventures with men unfold against a backdrop of historic events.
 She’s young, she’s modern and she’s desperate to solve a problem: how to reconcile her life as an independent woman with her dreams of happily-ever-after.
 You can read a short excerpt here, or purchase the book here.

 Before writing Desperate, I was a journalist for many years with postings in Paris, London, Moscow and Manila.
 To check out some of the articles I’ve written, click here.

-My first literary work was Dear Djeneba, an essay in an anthology on adoption published by Granta in 2005.
+My first literary work was Dear Djeneba, an essay in an anthology on adoption published by Granta in 2005 and Random House in 2006.
 As a blogger, I write regularly on French cuisine as The Everyday French Chef and occasionally on writing for various literary sites.